rumca-js/RSS-Link-Database-2022/2022/09/2022-09-06/https.www.androidauthority.comfeed_entries.md

-# Source Android Authority, Source URL:https://www.androidauthority.com/feed/, Source language: en-US
+# Source:Android Authority, URL:https://www.androidauthority.com/feed/, language:en-US

 ## What are the best Netflix shows of all time?
 See our top 15
  - [https://www.androidauthority.com/best-netflix-shows-of-all-time-3204050/](https://www.androidauthority.com/best-netflix-shows-of-all-time-3204050/)